lyra/webview-payment-android-integration-sample/README.md

 1. See merchant server repo, `https://github.com/lyra/webview-payment-sparkjava-integration-sample`.
 Follow steps of getting started chapter and run your server

-2. Copy-paste `com.lyranetwork.sampleandroidwebview.payzen` package into your project
+2. Copy-paste `com.lyranetwork.sampleandroidwebview.payment` package into your project

 3. Add the following code  into your AndroidManifest file